Navideck/gesturedeck_sdk_flutter/Gesturedeck Android/README.md

     gesturedeck = Gesturedeck()
 ```

-To render Gesturedeck UI on your own view, pass the `rootView` parameter.
+To render the Gesturedeck UI on your own view, pass the `rootView` parameter.

 Note : If we pass rootView parameter , then there will be no `Blur` or `Dim` effect on that view
 ```kotlin